Cyd Charisse: Early films

 Charisse appeared uncredited in some films like Escort Girl (1941) and was in a short for Warner Bros, The Gay Parisian (1942).

-The outbreak of World War II led to the breakup of the ballet company, and when Charisse returned to Los Angeles, David Lichine offered her a dancing role in Gregory Ratoff's Something to Shout About (1943) at Columbia.
+The outbreak of World War II led to the closing of the ballet company, and when Charisse returned to Los Angeles, David Lichine offered her a dancing role in Gregory Ratoff's Something to Shout About (1943) at Columbia.
 This brought her to the attention of choreographer Robert Alton—who had also discovered Gene Kelly—and soon she joined the Freed Unit at Metro-Goldwyn-Mayer, where she became the resident MGM ballet dancer.

 Early MGM roles

 Charisse made some uncredited appearances in Mission to Moscow (1943) (as a ballet dancer) and Thousands Cheer (1943).
-She was borrowed by Warners for In Our Time (1944), playing a ballerina.
+She was loaned out to Warner Bros. for In Our Time (1944), playing a ballerina.

-She was a ballerina in Ziegfeld Follies (produced in 1944 and released in 1946), dancing with Fred Astaire.
+She was also featured as a ballerina in Ziegfeld Follies (produced in 1944 and released in 1946), dancing with Fred Astaire.
 Feedback was positive and Charisse was given her first speaking part supporting Judy Garland in the 1946 film The Harvey Girls.

-She followed it with Three Wise Fools (1946) and she danced with Gower Champion to "Smoke Gets in Your Eyes" in Till the Clouds Roll By (1946).
+She followed it with Three Wise Fools (1946), and she danced with Gower Champion to "Smoke Gets in Your Eyes" in Till the Clouds Roll By (1946).
 She also had a supporting role in the Esther Williams musical Fiesta (1947).